-If you don’t read any further know that we’ve launched “Levels” in Conserv Cloud so that you, as a first step, can set and evaluate environmental levels for your collection.
+If you don’t read any further know that we’ve launched “Levels” in Conserv Cloud (which is free for everyone) so that you, as a first step, can set and evaluate environmental levels for your collection.

 Our levels feature is much better off thanks to generous feedback from Jordan Cao, Sarah Kortemeier, Stephanie Gilmore, Rachael Arenstein, Nancie Ravenel, & Eliza Lenz.

 You can read some of their personal experiences with our software in our blog.
 Sarah’s post involves her work in the University of Arizona Poetry Center Library while Nancie Ravenel tells us about how Conserv Cloud helps her at the largest art and history museum in northern New England, Shelburne Museum.

 If you’re interested in helping us design the next generation of conservation tools, you can get started here (https://teamconserv.typeform.com/to/UKLPCG) or drop us an email.

 Let’s dive into what we learned and what we ended up building.
 If you want, jump directly into Conserv Cloud and see what’s going on!